rticommunity/rticonnextdds-examples-unreal-engine/ConnextExample/README.md

 ### To Run

 1. Assuming that you have **Unreal Engine 5.6.1** (or compatible version) installed.
-You should also install **RTI Connext DDS Professional 7.3.0**.
+You should also install **RTI Connext DDS Professional 7.6.0**.
 You can get a free download and license from [www.rti.com/get-connext](https://www.rti.com/get-connext).

     Install per instructions and make a note of your installation directory.
 You will need create and set the value of an environment variable `NDDSHOME = <install dir>` in your host.

-2. Open [ConnextExample.uproject](./ConnextExample.uproject) in the **Unreal Engine** IDE (aka *Editor*).
+2. Open [ConnextExample.uproject](./ConnextExample.uproject) in the **Unreal Engine** IDE (aka *Unreal Editor*).

     This may open a dialog window telling you that the *ConnextExample* module is "missing or built with a different engine version" and asks if you "would like to rebuild them now?".
-Go ahead and click on *Yes*...when completed successfully, the *Editor* should open with the project loaded.
+Go ahead and click on *Yes*...when completed successfully, the *Unreal Editor* should open with the project loaded.

     Now Generate or Refresh the *Visual Studio Project* using **Tools --> Generate Visual Studio Project** or **Tools --> Refresh Visual Studio Project**

+    IT's POSSIBLE THAT THIS DOESN'T WORK...the "rebuild" fails and the *Unreal Editor* doesn't open the project and doesn't even start.
+In that case, you will need to regenerate the *Visual Studio* projects manually.
+Run:

+    `"C:\Program Files\Epic Games\UE_5.6\Engine\Binaries\DotNET\UnrealBuildTool\UnrealBuildTool.exe" -projectfiles -project="<installdir>\rticonnextdds-examples-unreal-engine\ConnextExample\ConnextExample.uproject" -game -engine`

+    replacing `<installdir>` with the location of `rticonnextdds-examples-unreal-engine`.

 3. Compile the **Connext DDS** C++ components using **Microsoft Visual Studio**.